axibase/atsd/rule-engine/functions-date.md

 elapsedTime(string date) long
 ```

-Calculates the number of **milliseconds** between the current time `time` specified as Unix time in milliseconds or date `date` specified in the following format:
+Calculates the number of **milliseconds** between the current time and `time` specified as Unix time in milliseconds or date `date` specified in the following format:

 ```txt
 yyyy-MM-dd[(T| )[hh:mm:ss[.SSS[Z]]]]